manuelamfo/manuelamfo/README.md

 # Hi there 👋 I'm Manuela

 I'm an undergraduate in Information Systems at UFMG :) I'm always eager to learn new things, develop my creativity and improve my skills.
-My special interests include Human-Computer Interaction, Responsible AI, Data Science, and Software Engeeniring, with a focus on UX/UI Design 💫
+My special interests include Human-Computer Interaction, Responsible AI, Data Science, and Software Engineering, with a focus on UX/UI Design 💫

 📫 You can reach me at: manuelamfo@gmail.com